 Two different programs in chemistry are offered to potential students of chemistry at CWRU.
 Each program has been designed specifically for the needs of each type of student.

-A Bachelor of Arts (BA) degree program is designed for a student who seeks a solid background in chemistry in order to enter medical school or some other field related to chemistry.
-The program may also be enhanced by additional Chemistry Electives to provide the background necessary for admission to graduate programs in Chemistry.
+The Bachelor of Arts (BA) in Chemistry degree program is designed for a student who seeks a solid background in chemistry in order to enter medical school or some other field related to chemistry.
+The program may also be enhanced by additional chemistry electives to provide the background necessary for admission to graduate programs in chemistry.

-A Bachelor of Science (BS) degree program provides an intensive coverage of the field for the student who desires to become a professional chemist.
-The BS program prepares the student for entry into graduate programs in Chemistry leading to advanced degrees or for direct entry into the job market at the baccalaureate level.
-Many of the CWRU BS chemistry majors are highly recruited by the top national Ph.D. graduate programs.
+The Bachelor of Science (BS) in Chemistry degree program provides an intensive coverage of the field for the student who desires to become a professional chemist.
+The BS program prepares the student for entry into graduate programs in chemistry leading to advanced degrees or for direct entry into the job market at the baccalaureate level.
+Many of the CWRU BS chemistry majors are highly recruited by the top national PhD graduate programs.

 The BS chemistry degree fulfills all of the requirements of the American Chemical Society (ACS) for ACS certification.
 BA majors who desire to have ACS certification for their degree must complete additional coursework in chemistry.